John-Salama/aqi-pollutant-calculator/README.md

 If you'd like to contribute to this project, feel free to submit a pull request.
 Your contributions are welcome!

 ---

-Feel free to customize this README according to your preferences and add any additional information that you think would be relevant for users of your package.